cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 # Discussion

-** MOVE THIS SECTION TO THE DISCUSSION:
-comparison:
-- we do not incorporate Moho topography (deep, small compared to change at Andean plate boundary
-- Topographic calculations are similar, though we do Cerruti correction
-- We solve for tectonic stress differently: we explicitly calculate whole stress tensor at each point (M + L + T) and use rake as constraint on allowable stresses.
-We also use a Bayesian search instead of a minimization, yielding a PDF of the stress results.
-We consider T1, T3, and rake instead of just T1 and rake.
-- We use both normal and shear stresses to constrain pore fluid pressure and friction.
-**

-**MOVE THIS POINT TO THE DISCUSSION: Few studies have performed similar quantification of static stress fields on faults (see Section
+Few studies have performed similar quantification of static stress fields on faults (see Section
 \ref{previous-work-on-topographic-stresses} for some examples).
-This is important to address because most studies of fault rupture dynamics assume either a homogeneous or stochastic shear stress distribution [e.g., @oglesbyday2002] and few assume any variation in normal stress [e.g., @aagaard2001] , despite the importance that stress variations likely have in earthquake dynamics.
-By quantifying the topographic stresses on the fault, including both the shear and normal components, we may place empirical constraints on the potential heterogeneity of fault stresses, which may then be compared to the coseismic slip distribution to evaluate potential interactions.**
+This is important to address because most studies of fault rupture dynamics assume either a homogeneous or stochastic shear stress distribution [e.g., @oglesbyday2002] and few assume any variation in normal stress [e.g., @aagaard2001] , despite the importance that stress variations likely have in earthquake dynamics [e.g., Day, 1982; Olsen et al., 1997] **THESE REFERENCES ARE IN THE USGS WFZ PROPOSAL**.
+Additionally, quantifying friction and pore fluid pressure involved in faulting is a major challenge in studies of faulting and orogenic dynamics [e.g.  @meissner1982; @oglesbyday2002].

+Previous workers have demonstrated that by quantifying topographic stress, other components in the Coulomb stress balance may be bracketed [e.g., @cattin1997; @lamb2006; @luttrell2011].
+Each of these studies uses somewhat different approaches.
+Our approach is most similar to that of Luttrell et al. [-@luttrell2011], although there are significant differences: (1) We use the topographic stresss calculations proposed by Liu and Zoback [-@liuzoback92], wheras Luttrell et al. [-@luttrell2011] only uses the vertical loading from topography, equivalent to $M^B$ in equation (\ref{eqn:bous}).
+(2) We do not consider bouancy forces due to lateral variations in density, due for instance to Moho variation, as done by Luttrell et al. [-@luttrell2011].
+In the Longmen Shan region, Moho variation is small compared to the change in Moho depths at the Andrean plate boundary, and so the bouancy terms should be relatively small.
+(3) We consider a full range of tectonic stresses, instead of simply calculating the minimum principal tectonic stress and its orientation.
+(4) We consider the stress tensor at each point due to topographic loading, lithostatic stress, and horizontal tectonic stress, and use inferred coseismic slip rake as a constraint on the allowable stresses, rather than inferring the earthquake stress drop from the coseismic slip models, as done by Luttrell et al. [-@luttrell2011].
+(5) We use both normal and shear stresses to constrain pore fluid pressure and friction.
+(6) We use a Bayesian estimation, resulting in a PDF of tectonic stress, as well as $\mu$ and $\phi$, rather than solving for just the minimum tectonic stress required for faulting, as done by Luttrell et al. [-luttrell2011].

 ## Topographic stresses on the Wenchuan faults

-Topographic stresses on the Wenchuan faults are of considerable magnitude:
+Topographic stresses on the main Wenchuan faults are of considerable
-$\tau^M$ ranges from about -20 to 10 MPa, which is on the order of inferred stress drop in earthquakes [e.g. @allmann2009].
-These stresses are likely persistent over the lifespan of the topography, i.e. on the order of millions to tens of millions of years, and vary little over the earthquake cycle.
-Therefore, if shear stress drop is complete or near complete on these faults, some residual tectonic stress must remain to cancel out $\tau^M$.
+magnitude: $\tau^M$ ranges from about -20 to 10 MPa, which is on the order of inferred stress drop in earthquakes [e.g. @kanamori1975;
-$\sigma_n^M$ is larger, with maximum values around 80 MPa on the Beichuan fault, and up to 100 MPa on thrust flats at depth.
+@allmann2009] **REF SHEARER TOO?
+KANAMORI AND ANDERSON REF IN THE USGS PROPOSAL, AND SHOULD BE INCLUDED AS IT IS PRIMARY REFERNCE**.
 Topographic stresses are generally opposed to the tectonic slip direction, and therefore have to be overcome by tectonic stresses in order to produce the observed rupture patterns.
+The topographic shear stresses are likely persistent over the lifespan of the topography (i.e. on the order of millions to tens of millions of years), otherwise the Wenchaun faults may fail in a normal sense simply due to the weight of the Longmen Shan.
+This would argue that stress drop in the Wenchuan earthquake was not complete, as some residual tectonic shear stress must remain on the fault to cancel out $\tau^M$.

+$\sigma_n^M$ is larger than $\tau^M$, with maximum values around 80 MPa on the Beichuan fault, and up to 100 MPa on thrust flats at depth.
+Hence, low effective frictions are likely needed for coseismic slip or creep on near-horizontal faults in the midcrust. $\tau^M$ on these near-horizontal faults is in a thrust direction, and thus topographic loading is in the direction of inferred fault slip in coseismic slip models that contain thrust flats in the mid-crust.
-However, models with thrust flats at the base of the faults show topographic loading in the direction of fault slip.
-This is especially apparent in the Qi et al. [-@qi2011] model, where the thrust flat is very broad.
+This loading in the thrust sense is especially apparent in the Qi et al. [-@qi2011] model, where the thrust flat is very broad.
 If such faults are able to accumulate shear stresses and transfer them to the higher and steeper faults, topographic stresses may contribute to the observed coseismic slip.

 The spatial variation in topographic stresses decreases in frequency and amplitude with depth.
-This is not surprising, because with increasing depth, the stress field at any point is more sensitive to surface loads from a greater region, and is less dominated by individual mountain-sized features.
-The spatial variablity of stress with depth is similar to the spatial variablity of coseismic slip in the models considered [e.g., @zhang2011], which are similarly more smooth at depth.
+This is not surprising, because with increasing depth, the stress field at any point is more sensitive to surface loads averaged over a greater region, and is less dominated by smaller scale topographic features (i.e., individual mountains).
+The spatial variablity of the topography stress with depth is similar to the spatial variablity of coseismic slip in the models considered [e.g., @zhang2011], which are similarly more smooth at depth.
 Some of the estimated slip variability is likely partially due to the more limited detectability of displacements at depth versus near the surface.
-However, the negative spatial correlations of slip versis stress (especially $\sigma^M_n$) (Figures
+However, the negative spatial correlations of slip versus stress (especially $\sigma^M_n$) (Figures \ref{fig:fault_stress_3d},
-\ref{fig:fault_stress_3d}, \ref{fig:feng_slip_sig_n_scatter}) suggest this is a
-real signal: variations in $M$ influence rupture processes, leading to less slip where topographic stresses are less favorable on the fault.
+\ref{fig:feng_slip_sig_n_scatter}) suggest this may be a real signal. **THIS WAS A TRAILING SENTENCE, I'M NOT SURE HOW TO CLEAN IT UP** In general, variations in $M$ lead to less slip where topographic stresses are less favorable on the fault.

-## Tectonic stresses, $\mu$, $\phi$
+## Tectonic stresses

-### Direction and magnitude of tectonic stresses The maximum tectonic
-stress $T_{\mathrm{max}}$ is consistently oriented roughly E-W in our results.
+The maximum tectonic stress, $T_{\mathrm{max}}$, is consistently oriented roughly E-W in our results.
 This orientation is oblique to the Longmen Shan, which produces oblique (right-lateral and reverse sense) shear on the Beichuan fault.  $T_{\mathrm{min}}$ is ~N-S oriented, and is only slightly larger than lithostatic pressure.
-This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements near the rupture zone (Figure \ref{fig:lms_stress_map}), mostly from borehole breakout data from 2-5 km depth [@heidbach2009], which is the zone of maximum slip in the coseismic slip models.
+This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements  near the rupture zone (Figure
+\ref{fig:lms_stress_map}), mostly from borehole breakout data from 2-5 km depth [@heidbach2009], which is the zone of maximum slip in the coseismic slip models.
 It is somewhat discrepant with stress orientations estimated at ~800 m depth adjacent to the Beichuan fault in the WFSD-1 borehole of the Wenchuan Earthquake Fault Scientific Drilling Project several years after the 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. *check on this!
 At this depth, the results may not be that different!
 Look at magnitudes as well!*

 ![Topographic and tectonic horizontal stresses (taken from the most likely estimates of $p(T|D)$ in the Wenchuan rupture region (black and red crosses)